reactive/data-client/docs/getting-started/usage.md

 <!--END_DOCUSAURUS_CODE_TABS-->

 This will automatically fetch the resource if it is not already available.
 Param changes also results in a fetch.
-It will automatically re-render when a new article is fetched even if from another component.
+Consistency of data is guaranteed even when other components fetch updates and even when those updates are of a different form.

 ## [Dispatch mutation](../api/useFetcher.md)